 G.H.
 Bass is licensed for the wholesale distribution of men's and women's footwear, men's sportswear, men's and boy's tailored clothing, men's socks, men's accessories and women's hosiery.

-Vilebrequin has entered into licenses for footwear, watches and sunglasses.
-Distribution of both watches and glasses started in April 2017.
+Vilebrequin has entered into licenses for watches and sunglasses, which commenced shipping in April 2017.

 Retail Operations